Taming Self-Supervised Learning for Presentation Attack Detection: De-Folding and De-Mixing: Related Works

-Since this paper mainly focuses on a PAD solution based on self-supervised learning, we review the most representative works of such technology as below.
-Self-supervised learning refers to learning methods in which CNNs are trained with automatically generated labels and then transferred to other computer vision tasks \cite{jing2020self}.
-Based on the categories of the generated labels, self-supervised learning can be roughly divided into generative and contrastive learning.
-However, both kinds of methods can not be directly used in PAD.
-As fingerprint and face images for recognition are lack of colorful information, and generally with low resolution, generative learning, such as image colorization \cite{zhang2016colorful} and image super resolution \cite{ledig2017photo}, can not be conducted in this case.
-Meanwhile, for image in-painting \cite{pathak2016context} and GANs \cite{goodfellow2014generative,zhu2017unpaired}, large-scale data is required to establish a compact feature space, while the dataset for PAD can not meet the requirement.
-On the other side, face images have strong spatial specification after alignment, while, the spatial relation of fingerprints is weak.
-Hence, contrastive learning, like predicting the relative position \cite{doersch2015unsupervised} and rotation \cite{gidaris2018unsupervised}, is easy for face but too hard for fingerprint.
+Self-supervised learning refers to learning methods in which CNNs are trained with automatically generated labels and then transferred to other computer vision tasks \cite{jing2020self,zhao2020review,liu2022self,ma2020self}.
+Based on the categories of the generated labels, self-supervised learning can be roughly divided into generative and contrastive learning \cite{liu2021anomaly}.
+However, both kinds of methods cannot be directly used in PAD.
+As fingerprint and face images for recognition lack colorful information, and generally with low resolution, generative learning, such as image colorization \cite{zhang2016colorful} and image super-resolution \cite{ledig2017photo}, cannot be conducted in this case.
+Meanwhile, for image in-painting \cite{pathak2016context}, and GANs \cite{goodfellow2014generative,zhu2017unpaired}, large-scale data is required to establish a compact feature space, while the dataset for PAD cannot meet the requirement.
+On the other side, face images have strong spatial specifications after alignment, while the spatial relation of fingerprints is weak.
+Hence, contrastive learning, like predicting the relative position \cite{doersch2015unsupervised} and rotation \cite{gidaris2018unsupervised}, is easy for the face but too hard for fingerprint.
 Another group of contrastive learning is instance discrimination, like MoCo \cite{he2020momentum,chen2020improved}, SimCLR \cite{chen2020simple} and BYOL \cite{grill2020bootstrap}.
 Through embedding each instance/image into different classes, the mentioned studies have shown solid improvement in natural images.
-However, in the PAD task, bijective relation between each image and prediction leads model to learn identification rather than PAD features, resulting in poor generalization performance \cite{wang2020cross}.
+However, in the PAD task, the bijective relation between each image and prediction leads the model to learn identification rather than PAD features, resulting in poor generalization performance \cite{wang2020cross}.